AirPods Lite: release date rumours, price, design and features predictions

 (Image credit: What Hi-Fi?)

-Apple has fared very well at the high end of the headphone market, with the AirPods Pro 2 and AirPods Max both earning five-star reviews.
-And now it wants to do the same at the cheaper end of the market.
+Apple has fared extremely well at the high end of the headphone market, with the flagship AirPods Pro 2 and AirPods Max both earning five-star reviews from our test team and selling by the bucketload, so it makes sense that it would want to expand its purview to the cheaper end of the wireless earbuds spectrum.
+Sadly, though, we've yet to see the rumoured Lite arrive as the year wears on.

 Apple AirPods Lite: release date rumours

-Bloomberg's Mark Gurman recently said that production lines are readying for a run of 20-25 million pairs of new AirPods, which are expected to launch around September or October.
-Yes, that is when we're expecting the iPhone 16 to be unveiled.
-But the AirPods Lite have been rumoured for quite some time.
+Bloomberg's Mark Gurman recently claimed that production lines are readying for a run of 20-25 million pairs of new AirPods, which were expected to launch at the end of summer 2024 at the same time as the iPhone 16.

 Apple AirPods Lite: price predictions

 Either way, it's unlikely Apple will have three pairs of 'standard' AirPods in its lineup.
-Our bet?
-Apple will give the AirPods 4 active noise cancellation, helping to justify a slightly higher price than the AirPods Lite.
-The Pro models aren't expected to be upgraded until 2025.
+Apple now has a noise-cancelling version of the AirPods 4 costing $179, so that might help to justify a slightly higher price than the AirPods Lite.
+It may, however, negate the need for a cheaper model at all, as the AirPods 4 will become the budget version and the ANC iteration will be the more costly alternative.

 Apple AirPods Lite: design

-We can pretty much safely bet that the AirPods Lite will be in-ear headphones, almost certainly daubed in the company’s now-iconic white paint and most likely with stem designs.
+We can pretty much safely bet that the AirPods Lite will be wireless earbuds, almost certainly daubed in the company’s now-iconic white paint and most likely with stem designs, although the length of the stem itself is up for speculation.

 What we’d most logically expect is a similar design to the proposed model’s cousins, the AirPods 3 – i.e. short listening stems, an unobtrusive ear tip configuration and hopefully some touch controls for skipping tracks and changing volume on the fly.
 They were themselves an update on the AirPods 2's longer-stemmed, double-tap-control design, which Apple is now likely to have firmly moved away from for future models.

-The excellent Pro 2 flagship model of the AirPods featured interchangeable silicone ear tips depending on the size of the wearer’s lugs, something that wasn't featured with the AirPods 3.
+The excellent Pro 2 flagship model of the AirPods feature interchangeable silicone ear tips depending on the size of the wearer’s lugs, something that wasn't featured with the AirPods 3 (or the new AirPods 4).
 Our guess at this cheaper end of the price spectrum is that you’ll get an unadjustable tip rather than interchangeable ones, even if this unalterable design gives your inner-ear cartilage a potentially rougher time of it.

 Perhaps to cut costs (and help differentiate the models) Apple will also do away with touch controls altogether on a cheaper Pod.